davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.md

 ---

-- test the principle of charity regarding voter competence.

-- Clarify CJT & assumptions
-  - Competence: better than average chance of being correct. distinguish between token and type competence.
-  - Independence: chance of any two voters being correct is the product of both being correct.
+1. Explain CJT

+2. CJT relies on key assumptions.
+What are they.
+How have they been challenged.

+3. Model CJT.
+Explore 2 concepts on comptence.

   - model 1: CJT with uniform competence > 0.5
   - model 2: CJT with random competence > 0.5

-- introduce clustering & borders
+4. Goodin & Estlund's claim

+5. Instroduce inclusion & partitioning

+6. Anonymity and PoC

+7. Model inclusion undermining CJT

   - model 3: CJT 1 with borders
   - model 4: CJT 2 with borders

-- discussion of consequences

-- how can we know regional competence
+8. Conclusion - we have little to justify the Principle of Charity!